francine-godoi/coding-challenges-discord/README.md

 Using these to help me train Python.

 #TODO
-- Fix AoC day 4 for solution
+- Add AoC day 4 for solution 2
-- Start on AoC day 5
 - Start on challenge 5 of Weekly Challenges